AdaCore/Ada_Drivers_Library/README.md

 # 1. Introduction

-This repository contains Ada source code and complete sample GNAT projects for selected bare-board platforms supported by GNAT.
-Initially the repository contains software for ARM platforms from a specific vendor, but we intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors.
+This repository contains drivers and sample projects to program micro-controllers with the Ada and SPARK languages.
+The library also provides some middleware services and drivers for external devices such as sensors.
+We intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors.

+# 3. Supported hardware

+Ada_Drivers_Library provides support for various devices in the ARM Cortex-M and RISC-V architectures.
+Some devices are only partially supported.
+Go to the [boards directory](boards/) for a list of supported hardware.

-# 2. Getting started
+# 3. Getting started

 To start using the Ada_Drivers_Library, please go to the [examples directory](examples/) where you will find instructions to run your first project.

-# 3. License
+# 4. License

 All files are provided under a 3-clause Berkeley Software Distribution (BSD) license.
 As such, and within the conditions required by the license, the files